Skip to main content

 Think of CDIC as your bank’s insurance provider.

-It was established by the Canadian Parliament in 1967 to protect deposits and thus increase consumer confidence in the banking industry and promote the stability of Canada’s economy and financial institutions.
+It was established by the Canadian Parliament in 1967 to protect deposits with the goal of increasing consumer confidence in the banking industry and promoting the stability of Canada’s economy and financial institutions.

-Though the CDIC is a Crown corporation it’s not publicly funded.
-Funding is provided by premiums paid by member banks to CDIC to protect their clients’ deposits.
-Coverage is free and automatic for Canadians who bank at a member of the CDIC.
+Though the CDIC is a Crown corporation, it’s not publicly funded.
+Funding is provided by premiums paid by member financial institutions to CDIC to protect their clients’ deposits.
+Coverage is free and automatic for depositors who bank at a CDIC member institution.

 CDIC’s mandate is to protect deposits in the event a member financial institution fails and must be restructured or closed.
 If a member institution closes, you’ll have access to your insured funds within days.

 Since its founding in 1967, CDIC has handled 43 bank failures and closures that affected over 2 million accountholders.
-But no Canadian lost a single dollar of deposits protected by CDIC.
+But no depositor has lost a single dollar of deposits protected by CDIC.

 What (and how much) is covered by CDIC?